Artit-Rittiplang/ros_bridge_esp32/README.md

 # 1. ros_bridge_esp32

 After connecting the robot circuit as shown below (2.
-ESP32 Robot Car Circuit) and uploading `ros_bridge_esp32.zip`, the ESP32 robot car can be controlled using serial commands as follows:
+ESP32 Robot Car Circuit) and uploading `ros_bridge_esp32.zip`, the ESP32 robot car can be controlled using serial commands.

+**Note:** For more information, please refer to the attached document **“ESP32 Robot Car by Serial Port and WiFi.pdf”**.

+Disclaimer: Some code examples in the PDF document are different from the uploaded code.
+The document is intended for basic student learning, so it is simplified and does not include all advanced features present in the firmware.

 ### 1) Motor movement